Mixed moduli in 3d N=4 higher-genus quivers

+\paragraph{Main statement.} We are now ready to state our lower bound on~$\Nst$, and related results.
+The assumption (in bold face) on monopole sectors is explained further below, near~\eqref{tech-assumption}.

-\begin{proposition}[Counting single-trace mixed moduli] Consider a 3d $\Nsusy=4$ Lagrangian gauge theory that is good, has no accidental decoupled subsectors, and does not have free $U(1)$ vector multiplets in any of its $\Delta(\mbf)=1$ monopole sectors.
-Let $g$ be the genus of the (bipartite) graph~$\Gamma$ whose vertices are the (nonabelian) simple gauge groups~$G_i$ and the hypermultiplets\footnote{By genus, we mean the number of loops in the graph, namely the dimension of its first homology when seen as a topological space.
-To accomodate half-hypermultiplets the definition must be altered in a natural way described below~\eqref{K00-geq}.} charged under at least one~$G_i$, and whose edges connect each hypermultiplet to the $G_i$ it transforms under. \begin{enumerate} \item In an abelian theory, all mixed moduli are factorizable, namely $\Nst=0$. \item The multiplicity of the weight zero (of $\Gelec\times\Gmag$) in $\Nst$ is at least~$g$.
-In particular there are $\dim\Nst\geq g$ single-trace mixed moduli. \item In a quiver gauge theory with fundamental and bifundamental matter of nonabelian unitary gauge groups $U(n_i\geq 2)$, the genus~$g$ is equal to the genus of the quiver.
-In addition, the multiplicity of the weight zero in~$\Nst$ is exactly~$g$. \end{enumerate} \end{proposition}
+\begin{proposition}[Counting single-trace mixed moduli] Consider a 3d $\Nsusy=4$ Lagrangian gauge theory that is good, has no accidental decoupled subsectors, and \textbf{does not have free $U(1)$ vector multiplets in any of its $\Delta(\mbf)=1$ monopole sectors.}\footnote{We prove in \autoref{subsec:quivers-proof} (resp.\ \autoref{subsec:abelian}) that this technical assumption is satisfied by quivers with unitary gauge group factors (resp.\ \emph{good} abelian theories).} Let $g$ be the genus of the bipartite graph~$\Gamma$ whose vertices are the nonabelian simple gauge groups~$G_i$, and the hypermultiplets (one per irreducible summand $R_I\subset\Vhyp$, with repetition), with one edge connecting $R_I$ to~$G_i$ for each copy of $\adj(G_i)$ in $R_I\otimes\Rbar_I$. \begin{enumerate} \item The multiplicity of the weight zero (of $\Gelec\times\Gmag$) in $\Nst$ is at least~$g$.
+In particular there are $\dim\Nst\geq g$ single-trace mixed moduli. \item In an abelian theory, all mixed moduli are factorizable, namely $\Nst=0$. \item In a quiver gauge theory with fundamental, bifundamental or adjoint matter\footnote{By adjoint matter we mean a hypermultiplet in the $\adj(U(n))-1$ representation of $U(n)$, omitting the free hypermultiplet that naturally appears for the complete adjoint representation of $U(n)$.} of \emph{nonabelian unitary} gauge groups $U(n_i\geq 2)$, such that none of the $U(2)$ factors have adjoint matter, the genus~$g$ is equal to the genus of the quiver. \end{enumerate} \end{proposition}

+An aspect to be stressed again at this point is that the genus~$g$ is insensitive to abelian nodes.
 If some hypermultiplets are only charged under abelian factors, they lead to disconnected nodes in the graph~$\Gamma$.
-It is convenient to introduce the graph~$\Gammared$ in which only the hypermultiplets charged under at least one~$G_i$ are kept.
+It is sometimes convenient to introduce the graph~$\Gammared$ in which only the hypermultiplets charged under at least one~$G_i$ are kept.
 Its genus is the same as~$\Gamma$.
 An example of graph associated to a gauge theory is given in \autoref{fig:gauge-graphs}.